 It would be ironic if on this feast of the patron saint of writers, as well as this week dedicated to Christian unity, we did not write a few words on Francis de Sales (+1622), who expressed, at the height of the divisions and schisms caused by the Protestant ‘reformation’, the right way to do ecumenism: With a gentle and charitable soul, firmly grounded in the truth and holiness.
 Francis’ sermons were mesmerizing, and, as bishop of Geneva, he won many, many souls back from the erroneous paths of dour and doom-ish Calvinism.
 His method was simple, flowing from the depths of his being: Nothing is so strong as gentleness, nothing so gentle as real strength.

 His confidence returned upon a pilgrimage to the church of Saint-Étienne-des-Grès in Paris, where with great difficulty he prayed the Memorare before an image of Our Lady.
 The grace was given him that God desired only his good, and that salvation was offered to those who followed His will.
 Francis, originally intended for a successful secular career as a lawyer, made a vow of chastity, and eventually made his way to seminary, excelling in his studies, and was ordained in 1593.
 A scant six year later, in 1599, he was consecrated co-adjutor bishop of the Calvinist stronghold of Geneva, which seemed an impossible appointment.

-Yet, Bishop Francis’ holiness, cheerfulness, imperturbability, and obvious deep charity converted nearly the entire region, so much so that his life was often in danger from those more resistant Calvinists.
+Yet, Bishop Francis’ holiness, cheerfulness, imperturbability, and obvious deep charity converted nearly the entire region.
 He truly was the Apostle of Geneva – but all this success was God’s work first.
 Francis advised what he himself did: